Part of our Databases MCP category.

 vs. Basic Memory: Focuses on note-taking and document memory rather than entity-relation graphs.
 Stores memories as Markdown files, which integrate naturally with tools like Obsidian.
 If your “memory” is more like notes than a graph of entities, Basic Memory may fit better.

 vs. Our SQLite MCP Server review: Both are official Anthropic reference implementations.
-Memory is actively maintained (SQLite is archived).
+Memory is actively maintained (SQLite is archived with a SQL injection vulnerability).
 Memory is more specialized (knowledge graph vs. general database).
 But both share the same limitation: simple design that works for demos and personal use but doesn’t scale to production needs.

 Who Should Use This